40 brainstorming techniques to unlock great ideas as a group

 The concept of brain netting is to not only take your brainstorming online, but to use online tools and virtual spaces to make the session a truly engaging experience.

 The key is to use an online tool that the group is familiar with, can co-create in easily and which works both synchronously or asynchronously.
-Using an online whiteboard or shared document means participants can contribute in both a live online workshop as well as in their own time.
+Using an online whiteboard or shared document for brain netting means participants can contribute in both a live online workshop as well as in their own time.
 We’d especially recommend using an online whiteboard that supports easy commenting, images, videos and links – encourage your group to use whatever assets best communicate their ideas!

 The idea generation process can often benefit from a change of scene, whether that means getting outside, changing rooms or moving around.
 But how can we achieve the same effect when working remotely or from home?